Julien Arino

 H. Djimramadji, Julien Arino, M.S.
 Daoussa Haggar, and P. Tchepmo Djomegni

-Bulletin of Mathematical Biology, 2025
+Mathematical Biosciences, 2025